allanlw/gps-detect/README.md

   clearing dialog (Integration is really messy, and involves registering XUL
   overlays: see [how DownThemAll does it][dta-sanatize]).
 Probably better to just have a link at the bottom of the frame for 'clear history'.
-- Add support for actually creating real thumbnails of the images, instead of creating data uris with the entire content of the image (use page-worker addon sdk api along with a canvas to do this easily).
-- There is a memory leak from the notifications.
-Is this my fault or firefox's?
 - An icon that doesn't suck.
 - (Probably not going to ever happen) Add an option for auto-loading/sniffing thumbnail links.